SlicesOfPi/reddituserinfoscraper/README.md

 + Added a better error handling system.

 #### Todo:
  * Clean up code and add more commenting.
+(Commenting close to done.)
  * Add tools to manipulate data
  * Setup error handling system to count failures and stop trying after X many.
  * Setup error handling system to have a delay before retrying so it doesn't spam reddit, or your LAN if that.